 Several of their products actually list warnings of being hazardous to your health, as well as the danger of toxicities.

 Melaleuca reps are told not to say that any of their products are non-toxic, but rather to say that they are non-caustic.

 I have no idea why anyone would have anything to do with this company knowing all of these things.

-This is more an issue of integrity.
+This is more of an issue of integrity.

-Overpriced products at that.
+And they are overpriced products at that.